allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Resource examples are people, aircraft tail numbers, airspace, silos and workstations.

 Resource Group.
-A col ection of resources of the same resource type; examples are a group of people, or a group of workstations.
+A collection of resources of the same resource type; examples are a group of people, or a group of workstations.
 You can apply changes to all resources in the group by changing them in one central place.
 Changes to individual member resources are still possible.

 Template.